nes-lab/shepherd-nova/docs/content/getting_started.md

 - much more (out of scope for this guide)

 You can install the user-tools by using the package-manager of your choice.
-In this case we use pip:
+In the following case we use pip:

 ```Shell
 pip3 install shepherd-data -U